Blue Screen of Death

 4

-Reveal Before Panic
+Reveal Before Distress

 Return with a grin, hit Esc, and show them it’s a browser tab.
 Relieved laughter follows.